scality/backbeat/DESIGN.md

 **Note:** For Active/Passive setups, the target is READONLY.
 In a disaster-recovery setup, on losing Site A, a customer can point to Site B for READONLY actions until Site A is back up.
-Although the customer can write to Site B, these writes are not replicated to Site A (among other reasons because Site A may have data that is not fully replicated to Site B when the failure occurred).
+Although the customer can write to Site B, these writes are not replicated to Site A (among other reasons, Site A may have data that is not fully replicated to Site B when the failure occurred).

 * All replication actions go through S3.
 S3 exposes routes for metadata and data backends to Backbeat.